microsoft/MicroHack/03-Azure/01-04-AI/01_Azure_OpenAI_Service/challenges/challenge-2/solution.md

 def chunk_paragraphs(paragraphs: List[str], max_words: int = 100) -> List[str]:
+    """
-    """Chunk a list of paragraphs into chunks of approximately equal word count."""
+    Chunk a list of paragraphs into chunks of approximately equal word count.
+    """
     # Create a list of dictionaries with the paragraph as the
     # key and the word count as the value
     paragraphs = [{p: len(p.split())} for p in paragraphs]